TTK4145-Students-2021/project-group29/README.md

 - **Multiple elevators should be more efficient than one**

-Orders should be distributed across the elevators in a reasonable way, with a free choice of cost function.
+Orders should be distributed across the elevators in a reasonable way, with free choice of cost function.

 - **An individual elevator should behave sensibily and efficiently**

-Elevator should only stop where it has an order.
+The elevator should only stop where it has an order.
 The hall call upward and call downward buttons should behave differently.

 - **The lights and buttons should function as expected** Hall call buttons should summon an elevator, where the hall buttons should show the same thing at all workspaces.
 The cab button light should not be shared between elevators.
-The "door open" lamp is used as an subsistute for an actual door, while the obstruction switch should substitute the door obstruction sensor inside the elevator.
+The "door open" lamp is used as a substitute for an actual door, while the obstruction switch should substitute the door obstruction sensor inside the elevator.

 There were some permitted assumptions that would always be true during testing:
 1. At least one elevator is always working normally